 So, how many baby goats can a goat have?

 This breed of goat has white fur and is usually bred for their meat.
 Typically, the Boer goat gets pregnant 3 times in 2 years and has two kids per pregnancy.
 Farmers tend to cross this goat with other breeds as a way to boost the size of the animal.

 Did you know that the tiniest goat breeds usually give birth to the most kids?
 This is definitely the case for the Nigerian Dwarf goat.
 This goat can give birth to 3, 4 and sometimes even 5 kids per pregnancy.
 In addition to this, the Nigerian Dwarf goat can also breed all year round and at a younger age than most other breeds.

 Dairy Producing Goats

 These goats not only produce large qualities of milk, they also produce even more when they have twins.
 Sometimes a dairy goat will only give birth to one child, but on average, they usually have two during every pregnancy and are seasonal breeders.
 Some of the different kinds of dairy goat breeds available include the Oberhasli, the Alpine, the Saanen, the LaMancha, and the Toggenburg.

 Although some goats can breed all year long, the majority of the breeds only mate in season.
 This specifically applies to fertile goats.
 A breeding season for the average goat lasts from the month of September to the month of March.

-The typical goat will give birth to 2 to 3 children, but as we mentioned above, the Nigerian Dwarf goats can give birth up to 5 children per pregnancy.
+The typical goat will give birth to 2 to 3 kids, but as we mentioned above, the Nigerian Dwarf goats can give birth up to 5 kids per pregnancy.
 The one thing all goats have in common is their time of gestation, which is usually about 150 days.

 How to know if your goat has become pregnant?